keltonsantos/dataanalysis/sample_project.md

 ### 1. You can have sections and text.

 Just like this.
-And you can even add internal coding blocks
+And you can even_1 add internal coding blocks

 ```python
 print('this is the python code I used to solve this problem')